ghoomfrog/silili/README.md

 ## Tense and Aspect

-Lil Si has no grammatical way to indicate tense nor aspect, and relies on other means to do so.
+Lil Si has no grammatical way to indicate tense or aspect, and relies on other means to do so.
 Of course, depending on context, indicating tense may not even be necessary.

 Here are some examples of sentences using temporal words to indicate tense and aspect: